— Research monograph

 - Actin cytoskeleton dynamics

-BPC-157 + TB-500 (Wolverine) ships as a sealed, lyophilized (freeze-dried) powder and is reconstituted with bacteriostatic water for laboratory handling.
+BPC-157 + TB-500 (Wolverine) ships as a sealed, lyophilized (freeze-dried) powder.
 Both peptides reconstitute readily in bacteriostatic water at 2–5 mg/mL.
-Concentration equals vial mass divided by diluent volume.
+Store sealed, light-protected, and follow your institution’s handling procedures for research materials.

 Frequently asked questions